tannerlindsay/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

   - Now displays the parent thermostat current Program within each Sensor device
   - New mini-icons indicate which of the 3 default programs (Home, Away, Sleep) the sensor is included in
     - The sensor can be added or removed from a Program by tapping these mini icons
-  - Includes 4 new "blank" mini-tiles that are utilized by the new Smart Room Helper App
+  - Includes 4 new blank mini-tiles that are utilized by the new Smart Room Helper App

 <b>SmartThings Integration</b>
 	- Messages sent to the Device notification log (found under the Recently tab of a Device) are now optimized, most with colored icons
 	- All current Attributes and Capabilities of Thermostat devices are supported
 	- Most Ecobee Setting variables are now available as Attributes of a Thermostat (so things like CoRE can see them)
-	- Now offers several new API Command interfaces, including:
+	- Now offers several new API Command interfaces, including
-		- DeleteVacation()	(deletes currently running vacation only)
 		- AddSensorToProgram(), AddSensorToHome(), AddSensorToAway(), AddSensorToSleep()
 		- DeleteSensorFromProgram(), DeleteSensorFromHome(), DeleteSensorFromAway(), DeleteSensorFromSleep()
 		- RemoveSensorFromProgram(), RemoveSensorFromHome(), (etc.)
+		- DeleteVacation() (deletes currently running vacation only

 <b>Operational Enhancements</b>